SoCal-Software-Labs/CrissCross/README.md

 Another important consideration is that CrissCross is private.
 IPFS on the otherhand is a public network where everyone is on the same DHT.
 CrissCross consists of virtual clusters.
 There is one shared overlay network that bootstraps you into your cluster.
 Inside your cluster the data stays private and encrypted over the wire.
 You can even supply your own overlay cluster and bootstrap nodes for maximum privacy.

+CrissCross also exposes high-performance Remote Procedure Call services on the cluster.
+These services are protected by a private key and every response is signed.
+Unlike immutable trees, these services can provide real-time data feeds or perform actions.
+RPC services can be written in any language that has a redis client.

 # Features

 * Content-Addressable Immutable Key Value Trees, SQL Engine and File System
+* Verified remote RPCs with load balancing without centralization
-* Private Clusters - Setup a cluster of nodes to securely share trees between them
+* Private Clusters - Setup a cluster of nodes to securely share trees and services between them
 * Store polymorphic data like lists, integers, dictionaries and tuples
 * Broadcast data to the network preemptively - Collaborative caching
 * Configurable Maximum TTL for each cluster - Store data for as long as you need